Generic Name: Proparacaine hydrochloride

 Dosage Form: ophthalmic solution

-Proparacaine is a rapid acting local anesthetic suitable for ophthalmic use.
-With a single drop, the onset of anesthesia usually begins within 30 seconds and persists for 15 minutes or longer.
+Proparacaine Hydrochloride Ophthalmic Solution is a rapid acting local anesthetic suitable for ophthalmic use.
+With a single drop, the onset of anesthesia begins within 30 seconds and persists for 15 minutes or longer.

 The exact mechanism whereby Proparacaine and other local anesthetics influence the permeability of the cell membrane is unknown; however, several studies indicate that local anesthetics may limit sodium ion permeability by closing the pores through which the ions migrate in the lipid layer of the nerve cell membrane.
 This limitation prevents the fundamental change necessary for the generation of the action potential.